 A few hundred feet later I came to the Cove Mountain Shelter, seen in the photo from the A.T.
 The shelter had a requisite log book, where I documented my visit.
 This shelter was originally located just north of Highcock Knob in the James River Face Wilderness Area, but was moved after wilderness designation.
 This makes me wonder why other shelters have not been moved out of wilderness areas, such as the Matt's Creek Shelter which is still in the James River Face Wilderness.

-Route 43 can be seen winding its way up to the Blue Ridge Parkway.
+Looking south from the Appalachian Trail as it climbs Cove Mountain.
+Route 43 can be seen winding its way up to the Blue Ridge Parkway. |

 Back on the trail, altitude adjustment continued in earnest a short distance from the hut, as the trail headed uphill.
 The A.T. curved eastward here, giving me a nice view northward of the section of Route 43 I took into the mountains from across the steep Bearwallow Valley.
 I was hiking over the top of the section that amazed me on the drive up to the trailhead.